 - During the 2012 football season, there were also five brain injuries that resulted in incomplete recovery.
 Four were at the high school level and one at the college level.
-A decrease of nine, compared to the 2011 data.
+This is a decrease of nine, compared to the 2011 data.

 - In 2012, there were also five injuries that involved either a head or neck injury, but the athlete had full neurological recovery.
 High school athletes were associated with four and college football was associated with one.

 In addition, the National Center for Catastrophic Sport Injury Research reported the following incidences: (For a full listing of incidences, read the Annual Survey of Catastrophic Football Injuries, 1977-2012.)

 - On Oct.
 26, 2012, a 17-year-old high school football player collapsed on the sideline during a game.
 He suffered a subdural hematoma and was in the hospital for three weeks.
 He was a defensive end and an offensive tackle.
 The athletic trainer noticed his odd behavior on the sideline and did not allow him to return to the game.
 Recovery was incomplete.